New Yorks Scaffold Law: Four Frequently Asked Questions (FAQs)

 Contacting an Experienced Lawyer

-If you or a loved one has been injured in a construction accident, the experienced New York personal injury attorneys at the Law Offices of Kenneth A. Wilhelm can help you better understand your legal rights and options, and also fight hard to recover just compensation for you.
-Our law firm recovered $3,375,576 for a construction worker (an undocumented immigrant) who was injured on the job – one of the highest construction case settlements in New York that year.
+If you or a loved one has been injured in a construction accident, the experienced New York Scaffolding accident attorneys at the Law Offices of Kenneth A. Wilhelm can help you better understand your legal rights and options.
+For over 53 years, our skilled accident attorneys have established a proven track record of helping injured victims get fair compensation for their losses.
+Our law firm recovered $3,375,576 for a construction worker (an undocumented immigrant) who was injured on the job — one of the highest construction case settlements in New York that year.
+Also, one of our clients obtained a verdict for $43,940,000 and another of our clients got a verdict for $23,500,000, both in medical malpractice cases.

 Other TOLL FREE phone numbers for us are: